scottnorton-io/pci-dss-reference-architecture/reference-material-for-review/pci-dss-v4.0-annotated/00-pci-dss-requirements-and-testing-procedures-v4.0.md

-# PCI DSS v4.0
+# PCI DSS v4.0 (Annotated)

-This reference is based on information sourced from [PCI DSS v4.0 Resource Hub](https://blog.pcisecuritystandards.org/pci-dss-v4-0-resource-hub)
+This annotated reference is based on information sourced from [PCI SSC and the PCI DSS v4.0 Resource Hub](https://blog.pcisecuritystandards.org/pci-dss-v4-0-resource-hub)

 ## Principles